deterministic-arts/deterministic-arts.wbtree/README.md

    Answers the node with the smallest key in search tree _object_ that is greater than or equal to _key_.
 If no such key exists, this function answers `nil`.

+ - Function `wbtree:compare` _object1_ _object2_ &rarr; _ordering_

+   A generic function that compare its arguments for order.
+Applications can add new methods to this function to support their own key types.
+The library itself defines the following methods:

+    - Method `wbtree:compare` `string` `string`

+      Strings are compared in a case-sensitive way.
+If one of the arguments is a proper prefix of the other, then the shorter string is considered to be "less" than the other.

+    - Method `wbtree:compare` `real` `real`

+      Based on the standard comparison for real numbers in lisp.

+    - Method `wbtree:compare` `character` `character`

+      Characters are compare in a case-sensitive way.

+ - Function `wbtree:compare-characters` _char1_ _char2_ &rarr; _ordering_

+   A comparator function, that compares `character` values.

  - Function `wbtree:compare-from-lessp` _predicate_ &rarr; _comparator_